 Also Read: travel and tourism courses after 12th

-why should pursue Diploma in tourism management after 12th?
+why should pursue a Diploma in tourism management after 12th?

 Those who are interested in working in the travel and tourism business may find that pursuing a Certificate or Diploma in Travel and Tourism Management is a great option.
 Why you ought to think about enrolling in this programme is outlined below.

 A rapidly expanding sector with a variety of professional prospects is travel and tourism.
 A lot of skilled workers are needed in the travel and tourism industry due to the rising demand for these services.
 Obtaining a diploma can give you the abilities and information you need to work in this field and be successful.

 Planning for tourism, marketing, hospitality, transportation, and destination management are just a few of the many topics covered in the Certificate in Travel and Tourism Management.
 In turn, this gives students a wide range of transferable abilities that they can use across the travel and tourism sector.

 Diploma in tourism management holders can launch their own travel and tourism companies.
 This offers chances for entrepreneurship and enables people to follow their passions while working for themselves.